paritytech/scale-decode/scale-decode/README.md

 ```

 Where `scale_bytes` are the bytes you'd like to decode, `type_id` is the type stored in the `types` registry
-that you'd like to try and decode the bytes into, and `types` is a `scale_info::PortableRegistry` containing
+that you'd like to try and decode the bytes into, and `types` is a `scale_type_resolver::TypeResolver` containing
-information about the various types in use.
+information about the various types in use (a concrete implementation of this is `scale_info::PortableRegistry`).

 If we were to then write an `IntoVisitor` implementation like so: